manishtomar-cpi/DSA-CP/dynamic-programming/theory/basicsDP.md

 1. **Fibonacci Sequence**:

-   - Without DP: A naive recursive solution leads to overlapping subproblems and exponential time complexity **O(2^n)**.
+   - Without DP: A naive recursive solution leads to overlapping sub problems and exponential time complexity **O(2^n)**.
    - With DP (using memoization or tabulation): The time complexity is reduced to **O(n)**.
    - **Use Case**: Finding the nth Fibonacci number efficiently.